This article was originally published on November 14, 2024, and updated on April 15, 2026.

-Here's a critical fact that many new owner-operators don't realize: you can't begin operations without proper insurance coverage.
+Here's a critical fact that many new owner operators don't realize: you can't begin operations without proper insurance coverage.
 The Federal Motor Carrier Safety Administration (FMCSA) won't issue your operating authority until you've proven you have adequate liability and cargo insurance.
 It's not just a good business practice—it's a legal requirement.

 You may be asking yourself, "What insurance do I need to get my MC number?"
-This varies depending on the entity type (motor carrier, broker, freight forwarder) and the entity or business type of operating authority(s), type of cargo, and vehicle type(s).
+The answer depends on your entity type (motor carrier, broker, freight forwarder), the type of authority you hold, the cargo you haul, and your vehicle type.

 Primary liability insurance: your first priority